valentina-e3/docker-laravel-deployment-script/README.md

 - **Docker Compose**: To define and run multi-container Docker applications.
 - **YAML Parsing Tool (yq)**: For reading and extracting environment variables from the `deploy_config.yaml` configuration file.
-- have a `deploy` folder inside the root folder of your laravel project, which you want to deploy, with a `docker-compose.yml` file inside it
+- have a `deploy` folder inside the root folder of your laravel project, which you want to deploy, with a `docker-compose.yml` file inside it.
+You should set the `container_name` for your Laravel container to `laravelapp`, otherwise you would get an error when applying Laravel migrations.

 ## **What the script does**
 - **Clones the Repository**: If the repository is not already cloned locally, it will be cloned from GitHub.